-Figure 5.18 - Graph of I-V Data for Vcc Terminated Buffer in High-Impedance State
+Figure 5.18,- Graph of I-V Data for Vcc Terminated Buffer in High-Impedance State

-Other termination types (termination is only on when receiving, only on when driving or receiving specific signal levels, etc.) require advanced keywords, as detailed later in the chapter.
+Other termination types (for example, termination that is only "on" when receiving, only "on" when driving or only "on" when receiving specific signal levels, etc.) require advanced keywords, as detailed later in the chapter.